yagrawl/scribbles/content/posts/2020-07-15-lessons-from-refactoring-an-old-project.md

 -   (Psychological) Tunnel vision is very real.
 While most of the things I oversaw in the prior iterations stem from a lack of experience, tunnel vision also had a part to play.
 Once I thought I knew what the problem was, I kept focusing on it without ever stopping and considering if I had even understood the problem correctly.
 While it isn't always practical to keep stepping away from the problem at hand, it is definitely worth a shot whenever possible.

 I would highly recommend trying this with your own old projects.
 It is certainly a rewarding experience.

+**UPDATE** : As of 12/24/31, I've shutdown the messenger bot because it was hard to keep up with Facebook's ever-changing API and because I deactivated my Facebook Account.